The Job of the Gaffer Defined

 The key skills required of a gaffer include knowledge of all the types of lighting available and how to use which lights for which scenes, depending on the aesthetic design for that scene.
 They must be able to have their crew setup and strike lights quickly.
 Lighting of a scene is often the most time-consuming task involved with filming any scene and an inefficient lighting department can wreak havoc on budgets.

-Good lighting is second only to good audio as the most important technical aspect of a film.
-Unlike audio which can employ post production techniques like ADR to fix bad audio from a shoot, lighting is much more limited and expensive to fix in post.
+Good lighting is second only to good film as the most important technical aspect of a film.
+Unlike film which can employ post production techniques like ADR to fix bad film from a shoot, lighting is much more limited and expensive to fix in post.

 While the majority of the work that is involved in lighting a film is physical in nature (transporting and hauling the equipment, setting up the lights and related equipment, running cables, etc.) the gaffer is in large part a creative artist.
 They basically paint a scene with light and shadow.
 A good gaffer can look at a lighting setup for a scene from 50 yards away and call out for minute adjustment to improve the lighting without even looking at a monitor.
 That’s because they have developed a refined sense of what the camera sees and how it is influenced by lighting.

 Besides lighting that makes a scene look normal, there are a variety of other tasks that fall to the gaffer to make work.
 Shooting an interior scene against an exterior window, transforming high noon into an awesome sunset, recreate the flicker of subway lighting, or turning daytime into night should be part of the gaffer’s normal bag of tricks.

 Unlike many film production positions, the gaffer is the head of the lighting department with no traditional ladder for advancement.
 As the gaffer grows in reputation, their upward mobility comes largely from working on bigger and longer shoots with larger budgets.